 Six days before his Sept.
 4 debut, Joly met with the mobility chief, Shawn Score, and ordered him to find “new runways for growth,” Score said in a phone interview.

 In the next three years, Best Buy will more than double the number of mobile stores to as many as 800 even as it closes and shrinks big-box locations to reverse declining same-store sales.
 Score told Joly he was targeting strip malls, pocked with vacant storefronts in the wake of the downturn and the bankruptcies of such chains as Blockbuster.
 The move pits Best Buy against RadioShack Corp.
-(RSH), which also favors strip malls and is focusing on mobile devices and services.
+(RSH:US), which also favors strip malls and is focusing on mobile devices and services.

 The logic of opening in strip malls is twofold: cheaper rent and strong foot traffic, Score said.